About Caroline

 So I built it.

-And I spent years figuring out what actually works for bodies like ours.
-Not generic advice.
-Not "just stretch more."
-Real strategies for nervous system regulation, sustainable movement, pacing, advocacy, and building a life that fits.
+I earned my Doctorate in Physical Therapy from Duke, with a focus on complex pain.
+I have a Master's in Education because I believe how you teach matters as much as what you teach — health information shouldn't require a PhD to understand.
+And I've spent years figuring out what actually works for bodies like ours.
+Not generic strategies.
+Real tools for nervous system regulation, sustainable movement, pacing, advocacy, and building a life that actually fits.

 Bending Better exists because I needed help and couldn't find it.